Javascript day 5

 Arrays & const

-The benefit of declaring an array as a const is that once we define it as an array, it will always stay as an array; however, the array contents can change.
+The benefit of declaring an array as const is that once we define it as an array, it will always remain an array; however, the contents of the array can change.

 const numbers = []; // start with an empty array